January 2019 Ian Chiu

 The picture speaks for itself.
-If you’ve a fan of LINE instant messenger and its virtual stickers, these two USB night lamps based on the two alluring cartoon characters from the app’s glorified emoji collection scream “buy me” for obvious reasons.
+If you’ve a fan of LINE instant messenger and the app’s glorified emoji collection, these two USB night lamps based on the two alluring signature characters scream “buy me” for obvious reasons.

 There are 6 brightness levels, easily adjustable by tapping it.
 And its built-in USB rechargeable battery even lasts up to 17 hours on lowest setting.
 As with all LINE’s tied-in products, pricing has always been a sore spot.
-Each of these costs $60 at which prices are hard to swallow even for the most hardcore fans.
+Each of these costs $60 at which price is hard to swallow even for the most hardcore fans.

 It’s been never easier to throw a party with ION Audio USB Party Ball.
 The sphere flashes in vivid red, green and blue lights to form a wide array of different colors on the ceilings and walls, creating a non-stop light show in your living room or bedroom.

 While the Party Ball gets its power from a USB port on a PC, you can also plug it to the back of a TV or to a power bank.
 The package doesn’t come with a base but there’s also a gooseneck arm for flexible positioning of the Party Ball.
 Perhaps the best feature is the built-in microphone that syncrhoizes the lights to the tunes playing in the room.